The Most Prevalent Toxic Substances

 Curious noses and wagging tails have a way of finding lit candles.
 Keep candles out of your pet’s reach to prevent accidental thermal injury or burns.

 This Halloween, please keep your pets safe.
 If you think your pet has ingested something poisonous, the veterinary and toxicology experts at Pet Poison Helpline suggest that it’s always easier, less expensive, and safer for your pet to be treated earlier, versus when he’s showing severe symptoms.
-Pet Poison Helpline is the most cost-effective animal poison control center in North America at only $39 per call, including unlimited follow-up consultations.
+Pet Poison Helpline is the most cost-effective animal poison control center in North America, including unlimited follow-up consultations.

 On Monday, Dec.
 3, Pet Poison Helpline will be hosting a webinar for pet owners.
 The topic will be “Holiday Dangers for Pets,” and it will provide in-depth information about the many toxic substances that can threaten pets during the holidays.
 For more information and to register, click here.